 We’ve done all the research for you so here is everything you need to know about the countries you have to pay to enter.

-Thailand is reportedly introducing a tourist fee of 300 Baht (€8) from April onwards.
+Thailand is reportedly introducing a tourist fee of 300 Baht (€8) at the end of this year.

 The governor of the Tourism Authority of Thailand told Reuters that part of the fee will “be used to take care of tourists” as there have been times when health insurance didn’t cover them.